Now that we have explored emotions that make us hesitant to trade, we will take it a step further.

 Patience is integral to discipline and it is crucial that you have patience with your journey and your positions.

-However, impatience is a negative psychological stimuli which can lead to failure if not controlled properly.
+However, impatience is a negative psychological stimulus that can lead to failure if not controlled properly.

 And whilst we all know that the almighty dollar is a moving force in Forex, it isn’t a is a get-rich-quickly scheme and you ain’t gonna become a billionaire overnight.

-Impatient traders tend to make rushed decisions and place trades way too risky.
+Impatient traders tend to make rushed decisions and place trade way too risky.